 If you’re looking at the Chase Sapphire Preferred, you probably travel a bit and are looking at rewards cards for travel.
 Here are some alternatives to consider before you apply for the Chase Sapphire Preferred.

 - You want increased value with Ultimate Rewards®.
 To get the most value out of your Ultimate Rewards® points, you’ll need to carry a Chase Ultimate Rewards card with an annual fee.
 That means either the Sapphire Preferred, Ink Business Preferred, or Sapphire Reserve.
-Go for the Sapphire Reserve if you want airport lounge access or the Ink Preferred if you have a small business and want to earn more points on your travel spending.
+Go for the Sapphire Reserve if you want airport lounge access or the Ink Preferred if you have a small business and want to earn more points on your general travel spending.

 - You want airport lounge access.
 There are myriad cards offering airport lounge access.
 Your best bet is to find a card that offers access to the lounge network(s) that match your travel patterns.